The Timestamp of Timed Automata: Introduction

-In this paper we generalize the reachability problem in another direction.
-We show that the problem of computing the set of all time values on which any observable transition occurs (and thus, a location is reached by an observable transition) is solvable.
-This set, called the {\em timestamp} of the automaton $A$ and denoted $\TTTSSS(A)$, is more precisely defined to be the set of all pairs $(t, a)$ that appear in the observable timed traces of $A$.
-In other words, we transform each timed trace of $A$ from a sequence of pairs $(t, a)$ to a set of such pairs, and then take the union, over all timed traces, of these sets.
-Note that for this definition it does not matter whether we consider infinite runs or finite ones.

-The timestamp is in the form of a union of action-labeled open intervals with integral end-points, and action-labeled points of integral values.
-When the timestamp is unbounded in time then it is eventually periodic: it has a time-prefix consisting of finitely-many labeled open unit intervals and labeled points of integral value, and then comes another finite such time-bounded pattern, which then repeats itself indefinitely.
-The length of the repeated pattern, i.e. the supremum on the set of differences between two time values in the same repeated pattern, is called a (timed) period of the automaton.
+We show that the timestamp is in the form of a union of action-labeled open intervals with integral end-points, and action-labeled points of integral values.
+When the timestamp is unbounded in time then it is eventually periodic.

-The set of language defined by the class $\dta$ of deterministic timed automata is strictly included in the set of languages defined by the class $\nta$ of non-deterministic timed automata \cite{ta}, \cite{Finkel06}, and the latter is strictly included in the set of languages defined by the class $\ntaeps$ of non-deterministic timed automata with silent transitions \cite{ta-eps}.
-The fundamental problem of the inclusion of the language accepted by one $\ta$ (e.g. the implementation) in the language accepted by another $\ta$ (e.g. the specification) is undecidable for $\nta$, but decidable for $\dta$.
-On the other hand, for special sub-classes or modifications it was shown that decidability exists (see \cite{bbbb,ta-eps,era,updatable-ta,Ouak_one_clk,Ouak_time_bound,bounded-time,Dec_TA_Survey} for a partial list).
+The set of languages defined by the class $\dta$ of deterministic timed automata is strictly included in the set of languages defined by the class $\nta$ of non-deterministic timed automata \cite{ta}, \cite{Finkel06}, and the latter is strictly included in the set of languages defined by the class $\ntaeps$ of non-deterministic timed automata with silent transitions \cite{ta-eps}.
+The fundamental problem of inclusion of the language accepted by a timed automaton $A$ (e.g. the implementation) in the language accepted by the timed automaton $B$ (e.g. the specification) is undecidable for the class $\nta$ but decidable for the class $\dta$.
+On the other hand, for special sub-classes or modifications it was shown that decidability exists (see \cite{bbbb,ta-eps,era,updatable-ta,Ouak_one_clk,Ouak_time_bound,bounded-time,Dec_TA_Survey,bound-det} for a partial list).
 However, the abstraction (or over-approximation) represented in the form of a timestamp is a discrete object, in which questions like inclusion of timestamps or universality are decidable.
-In fact, we show that for any given $\ntaeps$ one can construct a simple $\dta$ having the same timestamp.
+In fact, we show that for any given non-deterministic timed automaton with silent transitions, one can construct a simple deterministic timed automaton having the same timestamp.

-Applications of the timestamp include the decidability of the 1-bounded language inclusion problem for eNTA, and a partial method, which is not bounded by time or number of steps, for demonstrating a witness for the refutation of the general language inclusion problem for eNTA.